idec-teams/2022_NAU-CHINA-DE/README.md

-# Wiki repoistory for iDEC 2022 | NAU-CHINA-DE
+# Wiki repoistory for iDEC 2022 | NAU-CHINA-DE12312

 (This a temporary README file that needs to be updated before you submit the team wiki.
 Please stay tuned at [idec.io](https://idec.io) for future relevant announcements.)